jamieyap/power-calc-mars-mrt/README.md

 ---
 --->

-# \Huge Power Calculation for the Mobile-Assistance for Regulating Smoking Micro-Randomized Trial
+# Power Calculation for the Mobile-Assistance for Regulating Smoking Micro-Randomized Trial

-\Large _Jamie Yap_
+_Jamie Yap_

-\large {email: jamieyap@umich.edu; website: https://github.com/jamieyap}
+email: jamieyap@umich.edu; website: https://github.com/jamieyap

 ## About this Repository